What is gluten and do you feel deprived living gluten-free and 100% organic?

 Any ideas for a healthy dessert?

 Oh yes!
 There are so many delicious dessert ideas.
-You could choose fruits or rice ice creams, organic sorbets, dark chocolate, candied ginger, a toasted English muffin with peanut butter, dark chocolate chips and honey drizzled on top, apple or banana with nut butter and sprinkled with chopped nuts and coconut.
+You could choose fruits or rice ice creams, organic sorbets, dark chocolate, candied ginger, a toasted English muffin with almond butter or other nut butter, dark chocolate chips and honey drizzled on top, apple or banana with nut butter and sprinkled with chopped nuts and coconut.
 I have many clients who enjoy bars such as Larabars for their dessert.
 Moreover, numerous clients find that dates stuffed with almond butter does the trick.
 You could even make your own trail mix with your oatmeal, dried fruit, nuts and dark chocolate.

 What kind of grains can you recommend?